oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

 Store.
-If your research shows that the people you want to reach typically look for the type of content you will provide in app stores, or if you want to build your marketing plan around app stores, then a native mobile app is a better choice than a responsive web app (which is not listed in app stores).
+If your research shows that the people you want to reach typically look for the type of content you will provide in app stores, or if you want to build your marketing plan around app stores, then a native mobile app is a better choice than a responsive web app which is not listed in app stores.

+On the other hand, a responsive web app with PWA enhancements can be listed in the app store.
+Additionally, building a marketing campaign around an app store can be expensive, and the tools to search for apps in the stores are limited.

+{{ embed.img(
+  src='blog/2023/app-store.jpg',
+  alt='phone showing app store with the text new to the app store in one section' ) }}

 {{ embed.figure(
   data=[{